AtlasXRInc/RealitySDK-Documentation/Documentation/Source/Documentation/GettingStarted.md

-# How to Get Reality SDK 0.3
+# How to Get The Reality SDK (Beyond Sandbox Modkit)

 - Download the modkit installer (RealityStandalone.zip): [https://github.com/AtlasXRInc/RealitySDK-dev/releases/tag/RealityStandalone](https://github.com/AtlasXRInc/RealitySDK-dev/releases/tag/RealityStandalone)
 - Unzip it in the folder where you want to install Unreality (our fork of Unreal).